LATE APRIL - EARLY MAY NM Jewish Journal ~ Iyar 5786

 APRIL 1st Issue

 The March 16 Newsletter has story links going back to February.
-See what you missed!:AND we have a whole tab showing our PAST ISSUES.
+See what you missed!:AND we have a whole tab showing our PAST ISSUES:

-To keep up with all the news: More Than 50 Reliable and Varied Sources of News and Opinion about Israel and the U.S.
+A keep up with all the news: More Than 50 Reliable and Varied Sources of News and Opinion about Israel and the U.S.

-UPCOMING MAY 10th Israel's reporter for the NEW YORK TIMES
+SUNDAY, MAY 10th Israel's reporter for the NEW YORK TIMES

 Isabel Kershner, "Israel Today, And the Battle for Its Inner Soul" Interview with Dr. Bonnie Ellinger.
 Distinguished Lecture Series.